Erotic exploration: Festival coming to Auburn focused on sexual identity

 For those curious about the festival but unsure whether to commit to the full experience, she recommended the $30 Friday day pass.
 Along with the art show and other activities, the pass will give patrons admission to a rope fashion show that night.
 Models will wear outfits made of rope that have been knotted onto their bodies by riggers in a manner similar to macramé, Susie said.

+After 18 months of the pandemic, Otter continued, he believes people may be even more emboldened to seek new experiences like the ones the festival offers.

-"It's an opportunity for people to explore their sexuality in a way that's not shameful or embarrassing.
-A setting where you don't have to wear a raincoat and sunglasses to experience it."
+"It's an opportunity for people to explore their sexuality in a way that's not shameful or embarrassing, a setting where you don't have to wear a raincoat and sunglasses to experience it," he said.

 "We are sexual beings," he continued.
 "We've always tried to encourage people to be more open about their sexual identity."